 Even though ampicillin does not treat acne, it is still very useful for treating other kinds of skin infections.
-Ampicillin continues to be used3 with success to treat staph and strep infections of the skin4.
+Ampicillin continues to be used with success to treat staph and strep infections of the skin.

-Staph infections cause5 bumps that look like especially inflamed pimples.
+Staph infections cause bumps that look like especially inflamed pimples.
 These bumps get their start in tiny cracks or cuts in the skin, not in pores.
-The reason they are often much more painful than acne is that while acne bacteria redirect inflammation generated by the immune system to surrounding skin, staph bacteria can release their own toxins into the skin6.
+The reason they are often much more painful than acne is that while acne bacteria redirect inflammation generated by the immune system to surrounding skin, staph bacteria can release their own toxins into the skin.

 Strep infections can occur anywhere on the body, but they are most common on the face in adults and on the buttocks in children.
 Strep infections literally dissolve the skin, but usually only the uppermost layers of the skin.
 The skin blisters and releases a thin, honey-like fluid that dries hard on the skin.

-Both staph and strep bacteria can cause8 a condition called impetigo9.
-When impetigo is caused by staph infection10, it usually begins as a sinus infection.
+Both staph and strep bacteria can cause a condition called impetigo.
+When impetigo is caused by staph infection, it usually begins as a sinus infection.
 Mucus falls on broken skin, and staph bacteria make the skin blister.
 Because the staph infection goes deep into the skin, these blisters burst very slowly, deflating from the middle to the sides.
 Staph infections can cause permanent swelling of nearby lymph nodes and also scar the skin.

 There is a product called Neosporin that treats both kinds of impetigo.
-Neosporin is a combination of bacitracin, neomycin, and polymyxin B12.
-None of these antibiotics has any effect on acne bacteria, but together they are very useful for treating impetigo—unless the user is allergic to one or more of the three components of the treatment.
+Neosporin is a combination of bacitracin, neomycin, and polymyxin B. None of these antibiotics have any effect on acne bacteria, but together, they are very useful for treating impetigo—unless the user is allergic to one or more of the three components of the treatment.

 That’s where ampicillin is very useful.
 People who can’t use Neosporin usually can use ampicillin.
 Other antibiotics, especially clindamycin, are needed for treating acne bacteria, but ampicillin treats other disfiguring infections of the skin.

-If you are treating pimples with benzoyl peroxide and they don’t get better, your doctor may suspect (or, better, run a culture to test for) staph or strep infections of the skin.
+If you are treating pimples with benzoyl peroxide and they don’t get better, your doctor may suspect (or, chances are, run a culture to test for) staph or strep infections of the skin.
 Ampicillin won’t do anything for acne, but it may help a great deal with other skin infections.

-Using both ampicillin and certain other antibiotics at the same time can cause fatal anaphylactic reactions15.
-Ampicillin must never be combined with demeclocylcine, doxycycline, minacycline, or tetracycline.
+Using both ampicillin and certain other antibiotics at the same time can cause fatal anaphylactic reactions.
+Ampicillin must never be combined with demeclocycline, doxycycline, minocycline, or tetracycline.
 Three of these four antibiotics are often prescribed for acne.
 It can also interact with aluminum hydroxide from deodorants, vitamin C, aspirin, estrogen, antidepressants, and most modern antibiotics.